FriendsOfApi/boilerplate/README.md

 ### Hydrator

-The end user chooses what hydrator to use.
-By default, one should return domain objects.
+The end user chooses which hydrator to use.
+The default one should return domain objects.

 ### Request builder